jamstack/jamstack.org/src/site/headless-cms/strapi.md

 <br />

-**Multi-databases support** SQLite, MongoDB, MySQL, Postgres are supported, you just have to pick one of your choice.<br />
+**Multi-databases support** SQLite, MySQL, Postgres are supported, you just have to pick one of your choice.<br />
 **GraphQL or RESTful** Consume the API from any client (React, Vue, Angular), mobile apps or even IoT, using REST or GraphQL.<br />
 **100% Javascript** One language fits all.
 Use JavaScript from front to back.<br />
 **Webhooks** Call back anywhere you need, to get the functionality you want, out of the box with our API.<br />